 Not necessarily.
-Our panel of judges reviews the CDs and is asked to choose the most promising of players.
-On any given year, they may decide that no one is quite at the level that they expect of a YYPA winner for a particular instrument.
+Our panel of judges reviews the applications, and is asked to choose the most promising of players.
+On any given year, they may decide that no one is quite at the level that they expect of a YYPA Winner for a particular instrument.
 This competition does not just pick the best of those who audition, it also requires that the winners be above a certain level of musicianship.

 May I apply for the competition more than once?

 You are encouraged to apply for the YYPA competition every year that you are eligible; however you can only win one time.
 A completed, separate application is necessary if an applicant wishes to apply for both classical and jazz, or on multiple instruments within the same year.

 Do I have to play a Yamaha instrument to apply?